Thousands to walk off job to protest racial inequality

 “McDonald’s, if you really believe Black lives matter, it’s time to stop with the lip service and start with real action: treat your Black employees like our lives matter,” said Faith Booker, a Black plaintiff in the lawsuit who also plans to join strikers on Monday.

-In a statement emailed to the AP, McDonald’s said it was taking the claims in the lawsuit “seriously.”
+In a statement, McDonald’s said it was taking the claims in the lawsuit “seriously.”